ZSKYC/HelioX20/Installation/LinuxFastboot.md

 #### **Prepare your Linux host machine**

-- xflash
-   - \xflash\bin\linux\xflash
+- A Linux PC host
+   - ADB need installed in this linux PC, thus, we can send adb command by it.
 - Normal load(Include image files and scatter file etc.)
    - You can put it in anywhere, eg, \xflash\bin\linux\img
+   - The PGPT file can't generated from your build system, so if you build new images, this file should be reserved(it can format the eMMC into constant partition).
 - Special images and scatter file
    - You can put it in anywhere, eg, \xflash\bin\linux\FES.
-How to build it?
-   - Please see “How to build special images”.
+   - How to build it?
+Please see “How to build special images”.
-- lib.cfg.xml
-   - \xflash\bin\linux\config
 - fastboot
-   - If your OS doesn't support fastboot command, pls install this command frist.
+   - Install fastboot to your linux PC.
 - fastboot command script file
-   - Writen by your self, you should put it in normal load folder.
+   - Writen by yourself, you should put it in normal load folder.

 #### **Ubuntu Download**